rhit-lopezmo/templ-hot-reload-starter-template/README.md

 # Templ Starter Template

 This is a starter template for making websites with Templ.
-It uses a component approach where both behavior (JS file) and styling (CSS files) are located adjacent to the component they are related to.
+It uses a component approach where both behavior (JS files) and styling (CSS files) are located adjacent to the component they are related to.

 This template also has hot-reload setup through the use of Air.
 Running `make` will trigger the hot-reload.